-Not an Okta user?
-Not to fret: Over the next few months, we plan to roll out pre-built SCIM integrations with a variety of SSO Identity Providers.
-In the meantime, if you have developers on your side, they can actually set up Trello SCIM support on their own using our SCIM API.
+If you have developers on your side, they can actually set up Trello SCIM support on their own using our SCIM API.
 They can get in touch with our developer advocate from that page for additional questions and concerns.

 Speaking of developers, we have a great breakdown available on our tech blog on the technical ins and outs of implementing SCIM.

 If SSO seems interesting to you, but you’re not a current Trello Enterprise customer, we’d love to hear from you.
-You can read more about our Enterprise features and set up a time to talk to our sales team for more info.
+You can read more about our Enterprise features and set up a time to talk to our sales team for more information.